newint33h/client-certificates-manager/README.md

 sudo ./revoke.sh "myfilename"
 ```

 This will update the file ```$CRL_OUTPUT.crl``` with the revoked certificate.
-This file should be set inside the HTTP server revocation list parameter.
+This file should be set inside the HTTPS server revocation list parameter.